Personalizing Interfaces to Humans with User-Friendly Priors: Using User-Friendly Priors to Accelerate Signal Adaptation

 where $\gamma$ is a hyperparameter that tunes the sensitivity to changes in $\theta$.
 This choice of $\mathcal{L}_P$ scales the difference in signals proportionally to the difference in hidden information.

 \p{Convexity} Returning to our running example, at one extreme of $\theta$ the autonomous car is fully aggressive, and at the other extreme of $\theta$ the autonomous car is fully defensive.
 Our intuition is that these opposite values of $\theta$ should correspond to opposite signals $x$; e.g. if the LED light is fully illuminated to signal an aggressive car, then it is turned off to signal the defensive car.
 We formalize this user-friendly prior by making the space of signals \textit{convex} in magnitude.
-Let $g(s, \theta) = \| \mathcal{R}_\psi (s, \theta)\|$ be the magnitude of the signals output by the interface policy at a given state $s$.
-To make $g(s, \theta)$ a convex function of $\theta$ (i.e., larger $\theta$ correspond to larger $x$) we select the prior loss $\mathcal{L}_P(\psi)$ to be:
+To make $\| \mathcal{R}_\psi\left(s, \theta\right)\|$ a convex function of $\theta$, we select $\mathcal{L}_P\left(\psi\right)$ to be: